Understanding Bizzkit CMS

 Symbols

-Symbols are ideal for elements that remain constant across different pages, such as headers.
+Symbols are ideal for elements that remain constant across different pages.
 When you edit the source Symbol, all instances across your site update automatically.
 This feature is excellent for:

 - Standard forms